The Jamaica Gleaner - 2019

 Sadeke Brooks, Staff Reporter

-With the aim of promoting Jamaica worldwide, United States-based artiste desmond the songwriter said he tried to represent the country to the best of his ability when he participated in the Apollo Live reality series that will be aired later this year.
+With the aim of promoting Jamaica worldwide, United States-based artiste desmond said he tried to represent the country to the best of his ability when he participated in the Apollo Live reality series that will be aired later this year.

-Some time ago, desmond the songwriter said he auditioned for the show when it went to Atlanta and he was invited to be part of it.
+Some time ago, desmond said he auditioned for the show when it went to Atlanta and he was invited to be part of it.
 This was way better than his previous attempt where he got to the top of the line to enter the auditorium right in time to hear that auditions had ended.

 Nonetheless, he said he was pleased with his three-day experience on the show that will be aired on November 25 on BET/Centric.
 He said he was the only Caribbean person on the show, and only one other act performed an original song.